TRINITY ST MARY’S C OF E PRIMARY SCHOOL

 - I am the Designated Safeguarding Lead.

-- I have attended the Designated Safeguarding Lead Level 3 training as have Miss Hoy, Mrs Hull and Mrs Allan.
+- I have attended the Designated Safeguarding Lead Level 3 training as well as Mrs Allan.

-- All staff receive comprehensive Level 2 training annually which includes Child Sexual Exploitation (CSE) training, Female Genital Mutilation (FGM) training and Prevent (WRAP) training – they are well trained in identifying any safeguarding concerns.
+- All staff receive comprehensive Level 2 training annually which includes Child Sexual Exploitation (CSE) training, Child Criminal Exploitation (CCE) training, Female Genital Mutilation (FGM) training, Sexual Violence and Harassment, Peer on Peer abuse, County Lines and Prevent (WRAP) training – they are well trained in identifying any safeguarding concerns.

 - New staff joining the school are given safeguarding training.

-- Many of our governors have undertaken Safeguarding training and are well trained in identifying any safeguarding concerns.
+- Governors undertake Safeguarding training and are well trained in ensuring the school has rigorous safeguarding procedures.

 - All staff know that they have a duty to report any concerns about a child or an adult and who to report them to at school.
 They are also fully aware of how to make referrals themselves and how to access advice and guidance.

-- All staff have been given and have signed to say that they have read the first part of Keeping Children Safe in Education (DfE September 2016) document.
+- All staff have been given and have signed to say that they have read all relevant documents and policies.

 How our school helps our children to feel safe and keep themselves safe: